-Billik, He must have more.
-Mrs. Vrzal wanted something back.
-Her creditors were insistent; the business left her by her husband was going to the bad.
-"You must pay me some money," Mrs. Vrzal insisted.
-"My mother is rich," Billik said.
-"T will get money from her and give it money to spend.
+was completely under the spell of the fortune teller.
+She kept up the milk business left her by her husband, and for some time the proceeds from this were a source of income for Billik.
+The Vrzal girls, some of them, went out to work that Billik might have more money to spend.
 One day Mary Vrzal went with her sister Emma to Riverside, where Bil-lik was telling fortunes in a tent.
 He told their fortunes.
+To Emma he toid their fortunes.
 To Emma he showed a mysteriously marked card from a pack he used in his card read-ings.
-He told her it was the "card of death." 'and that Mary was soon to die.
-Emma Nieman told this on the witness stand and identified a card in
+He told her it was the "card of death." 'and that Mary was scon to die.
+Emma Nieman told this on the witness stand and identified a card in a pack belonging to Billik as the onc he had showed her at Riverside that day. mother!